cmayron/Legal-Calculus/README.md

 Not the justice system as people hope it functions.
 But legal process as it is actually experienced: through deadlines, incentives, sequence, burden, institutional pressure, procedural control, and the record that gets built.

-LCES is a procedural-literacy framework for understanding why legal outcomes happen, how legal actors behave, and how to respond in a structured, reviewable way.  ￼
+LCES Legal Calculus Educational System is a procedural-literacy framework for understanding why legal outcomes happen, how legal actors behave, and how to respond in a structured, reviewable way.  ￼

 The Premise